aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug Jest Tests

 1. Write your jest tests under `/test` folder or everywhere else
-2. Call `yarn test-debug <name of the test file>`
+2. Call `pnpm test-debug <name of the test file>`

 ### Debug on any web browser with Browser's debugger

 1. In `/debug/in-browser.ts` write a small code to debug your module
-2. Call `yarn debug-in-browser` to start the builder and open a dev server (via webpack).
+2. Call `pnpm debug-in-browser` to start the builder and open a dev server (via webpack).
 3. Open http://localhost:3300/ address in any browser.

-> After you finish, `yarn build` is required to clean up the `dist` folder.
+> After you finish, `pnpm build` is required to clean up the `dist` folder.

 Use any web browser to test it.

 ### Debug on nodeJs with devTools

 1. Import in `/debug/in-node.ts` write a small code to debug your module
-2. Call `yarn debug-watch` to start the builder.
+2. Call `pnpm debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-in-devtools` to start and debug with the devTools debugger of your Chrome browser.
+3. Call `pnpm debug-in-devtools` to start and debug with the devTools debugger of your Chrome browser.

-Alternatively, you can call `yarn debug-in-devtools` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.
+Alternatively, you can call `pnpm debug-in-devtools` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost.
 You should see your app there to debug it.

-> After you finish, `yarn build` is required to clean up the `dist` folder.
+> After you finish, `pnpm build` is required to clean up the `dist` folder.

 ### Run code & restart on changes

 1. Import in `/debug/in-node-ts` write a small code to debug your module
-2. Call `yarn debug-watch` to start the builder.
+2. Call `pnpm debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-run` and will run your debug application on node.js.
+3. Call `pnpm debug-run` and will run your debug application on node.js.

 The built code, ready to run is under the `debug/build/debug-dev-on-nodejs` path.

-> After you finish, `yarn build` is required to clean up the `dist` folder.
+> After you finish, `pnpm build` is required to clean up the `dist` folder.

 # Analyse

-1. Call `yarn analyse`
+1. Call `pnpm analyse`

 # Test